 Title IX requires the University of the Education Amendments Act of 1972 and its implementing regulation at 34 C.F.R.
 Part 106 not to discriminate unlawfully on the basis of sex in its education program or activity.
 This prohibition extends to employment and admission.
-Inquiries about the application of Title IX may be directed to the Title IX Coordinator, Shelley Ball, Assistant Vice President for Student Services, 2130 Branner Avenue, Maddox Student Activities Center, Office # 2009-C; telephone 865-471-3238; sball@cn.edu and/or to the Assistant Secretary of Education for Civil Rights, U. S. Department of Education.
+Inquiries about the application of Title IX may be directed to the Title IX Coordinator, Shelley Ball, Assistant Vice President for Student Services, 2130 Branner Avenue, Maddox Student Activities Center, Office # 2009-C; telephone 865-471-3238; shall@cn.edu and/or to the Assistant Secretary of Education for Civil Rights, U. S. Department of Education.

-Carson-Newman University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate, baccalaureate, masters, specialist, and doctorate degrees.
-Questions about the accreditation of Carson-Newman University may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC's website (www.sacscoc.org).
+Carson-Newman University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate, baccalaureate, masters, and doctorate degrees.
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation status of Carson-Newman University.